appie1702/Appie-Chat/README.md

-### You can check out the live website of this project through the link:- [Appie Chat](https://appie-chat.onrender.com)

-This is a Real time chat application created with MERN stack.
+### This is a Real time chat application created with MERN stack.
 You can visit the live website link by clicking [here](https://appie-chat.onrender.com).

 Technologies used in this project:-
 - MERN stack